 Tracking down the best women's bike shorts starts with delving into the market and deciding which products to buy for our head-to-head testing.
 We researched over 50 different models and selected what we consider the most popular styles and ones that look to be the highest performing.
 We thought about the function of women's specific bike shorts and designed our testing process around a handful of key performance areas.
 We tested comfort and durability by logging lots and lots of miles, which became particularly informative past the 40-mile mark on any given ride.
 We tested breathability and drying times and took a detailed look at the varying chamois designs.
 Finally, we considered style, with many of the best-looking shorts coincidentally also being high performers in other metrics.

 Analysis and Test Results

-At the end of all this testing, we carefully examined each short, looking for wear and tear and researched online reviews of each garment to find documented issues and wear patterns.
-We compiled all our notes and findings throughout this review to help you find the short that is perfect for your kind of cycling.
-Looking for an exceptionally protective chamois?
+With nearly 1,000 miles logged on the road testing the shorts in this review, we evaluated them based on five essential criteria for cycling shorts: Comfort & Fit, Breathability/Fabric, Durability, Padding & Protection, and Style.
+We compiled all our notes and findings throughout this review to help you find the short that is perfect for your cycling needs.
+Are you looking for an exceptionally protective chamois?
 Check out our Padding and Protection metric.
 Are you interested in a short that looks as good as you feel?
-Our style metrics tell you what short looks "good" and how that relates to its performance in the saddle.
+Our Style metrics tell you what our testers think looks "good" and how that relates to its performance in the saddle.